 The pillow shams have a modern construction, with a knife edge and a pocket back.
 The front of the sham features the medallion print with woven borders like the top sheet.
 The duvet covers feature the medallion design and reverse to the opposite colorway.
 Orange to Orange Reverse, Marine Blue to Marine Blue Reverse (Jade Green), Mushroom Lavender to Mushroom Lavender Reverse.

-Woven in Italy of 100% Egyptian cotton and sewn in Vermont.
+Woven in Italy of 100% Extra-Long Staple Cotton (ELS) and sewn in Vermont.
 The Persia design pairs beautifully with our Kashmir and our Scheherazade collections.

 |Made To Order +||The following sizes are made to order and are not returnable: Twin, Full, California King, Boudoir Shams, Queen Shams, & Continental Shams|

 |See Why This Is The Genuine Article +||Our sheeting is woven in Italy of long-staple Egyptian cotton sateen by one of the very few remaining super high quality boutique weavers.
 This small mill, near Lake Como, embodies everything legendary regarding Italian textiles.|